 - Indirectly via Uffizzi's automated build process

 Alternatively, you can let Uffizzi build and manage your container images via the GitHub integration.
-When you import repositories from GitHub, Uffizzi will attempt to auto-detect your app type and build a container image for you.
+When you import repositories from GitHub, Uffizzi will attempt to auto-detect your application type and build a container image for you using our custom buildpacks.
 If successful, Uffizzi deploys your container and stores its image.
 When you make changes to your app repository, Uffizzi will rebuild a container image for you.